 A two year fundraising plan for the project is in progress and has two main components – applying for grants and soliciting pledges and donations in a variety of ways from the greater Boulder Junction community and its visitors.

 At the Boulder Junction Town Board meeting on October 22, 2019 the board approved and signed a resolution authorizing the town to apply for two Wisconsin Department of Transportation (DOT) grants.

 - The first grant is the Multimodal Local Supplement (MLS) program administered by the Wisconsin DOT which funds up to 90% of project costs.
 This grant application was submitted on December 2 and approval could come from the DOT as early as January 2020.

 - The second grant is the Transportation Alternatives Program (TAP) administered by the Wisconsin DOT which funds 80% of project costs.
 TAP grant final application submission was accomplished on January 24th.

 - The town is applying for the Stewardship and Recreational Trails grant program administered by the Wisconsin Department of Natural Resources which funds up to 50% of project costs.
 We are actively working on grant application requirements, to meet May 1, 2020 grant application submission deadline.

-To date, the town has received $47,000 in pledges and donations for the project.
+As of 02/25/2020 donations and pledges total $47,304.81 for the project.
 Fundraising for the project will continue, with more specific funding goals being established as grant awards are determined.
 Boulder Junction property owners will receive a donation envelope with their tax letter mailing this year and extra envelopes are available in the town office.